GalHalifa6/ab-deliveries-assignment/docs/azure-deployment.md

 - `web/` as a static React build served by Nginx
 - `python-server/` as the main FastAPI backend
-- `node-ai/` as the toast-message backend
+- `node-ai/` as the toast-message and chatbot-reply backend
 - MongoDB Atlas as the external database

 ## Auth Behavior In Production